NEW YORK (AP) -- Tim Tebow is coming to New York. Really.

 "I'm just sorry that I can't agree with this situation.
 I think it's just a publicity stunt.
 I can't go with it.
 I think it's wrong," Namath told 1050 ESPN Radio on Wednesday.
 "I don't think they know what they're doing over there."

-Sure, the Jets got headlines and were the talk of sports radio -- even on a day when the New Orleans Saints received unprecedented punishment from the NFL for a bounty system that rocked the football world.
+Sure, they got headlines and were the talk of sports radio -- even on a day when the New Orleans Saints received unprecedented punishment from the NFL for a bounty system that rocked the football world.
 Head coach Sean Payton was suspended without pay for next season, and former defensive coordinator Greg Williams, now with St. Louis, was banned indefinitely.

 But even all that couldn't overshadow another embarrassing episode for a franchise that has had to explain away several missteps in recent years.